-This document contains information regarding the removal of the 992 factory muffler and installation of Dundon 992 header exhaust.
+This document contains information regarding the removal of the 992 factory muffler and installation of Dundon 992 street header and lifetime muffler.

 IMPORTANT NOTE: The electronic valves need to be calibrated with a PIWIS 3 Tool after the new exhaust is installed and before starting the car.
 Failure to do so will result in a Check Engine Light.

 6. The lower tail light can now be removed.
 There are 2 T30s holding this light in, the one on the right has a metal sleeve surrounding the bolt this piece is not captured and can be lost easily.
 Repeat for driver side.